Early Years Foundation Stage

 At The Canterbury Primary School we pride ourselves on our links with local nurseries and we work very closely with the City View Nursery, on site.
 The transition opportunities we offer, mean the children in our two reception classes, Beckham and Sharman, settle into school life with ease.

 We consider every child to be on a unique learning journey and it is important for us to nurture each of their individual talents.
 Children learn across both classrooms and a large outdoor area, through topics which are planned by the teachers, taking into account the children’s interests.
 Every day there is a short learning input when children are given challenges that they can complete in a variety of ways.
 The children can also contribute to activities through ‘In the moment planning’ opportunities that spontaneously occur during the learning time.
-In addition to the two child initiated sessions, they are also taught phonics (Bug Club Phonics) and reading daily.
+In addition to the two child initiated sessions, they are also taught phonics (Twinkl phonics) and reading daily.
 We are proud that teaching in this style means that since 2010 we have been able to achieve results at the end of the Foundation Stage which have consistently been above local and national average.

 We use the online assessment tool ‘Tapestry’ to track children’s learning.
 Parents are able to sign up and access this from home, giving them the option to comment on and contribute to their child’s learning journal.